-- the suction pipe with suction bores is installed as described in \$\&\infty\$ Chapter 6.2.5 "Suction pipe installation instructions" on page 43. - the positioning of the suction pipes is dependent on the direction of the air flow.
-If the suction pipes are installed horizontally, the positioning is to undergo a smoke response test & Chapter 6.2.8.4 "Fire detectors" on page 50. - the nozzle is placed in such a way that, with the exception of the cabinet wall, there are no further spray obstacles (e.g. wires) within a 200 mm radius of the nozzle.
-This must also be considered in regard to any subsequent changes in the cabinet.
+- the suction pipe with suction bores is installed as described in \$\&\infty\$ Chapter 6.2.5 "Suction pipe installation instructions" on page 41. - the positioning of the suction pipes is dependent on the direction of the air flow.
+If the suction pipes are installed horizontally, the positioning is to undergo a smoke response test \$ Chapter 6.2.8.4 "Fire detectors" on page 48.